batstateu-is/2025-BatstateU-IS/README.md

 ---

-## 2. 🔋 Power and Sense Management
+## 2. 🔋 Power, Microcontroller, and Sense Management

 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The performance of our self-driving robot relies heavily on the integration of electrical components and the development of programs.
 Mainly developed with Python programming language, the robot was structured to carry out specific tasks for both the Open Challenge and Obstacle Challenge of the Future Engineers category.
 This section will discuss the elements that power and control the robot, including the power source, sensors, and its vision system.
 Each component that constitutes the robot was carefully selected and evaluated based on their specifications that meets the demand for ensuring real-time responsiveness, accuracy, and reliability during autonomous navigation and handling of obstacles.</p>